m039/XLIS/README.md

 ## Notes
 - `CppLibraryProject` is copy-pasted and slightly modified across the projects, to make it obvious which differences each approach has.
 - All projects were tested on mac.
 - First language in the name of a cross-language polymorhpism example folder is a host language.
-For example, `CSharp-Cpp-Interop` means I want to use C++ in the C# enviroment.
+For example, `CSharp-Cpp-Interop` means: "I want to use C++ in the C# enviroment".